 In 1997, I was a successful loan officer working for a community bank.
 I left that comfortable position to work for a mortgage company that offered no salary.
 (Looking back, with a wife & son and one on the way…that was a little crazy.)
 But they offered this cool loan product called the FHA 203k that could help people purchase & renovate a home.
 It was the siren song I could not resist.

-We have done some amazing work over the past 20 years, helping hundreds, maybe thousands of people.
+We have done some amazing work over the past 30 years, helping hundreds, maybe over a thousand people.
 The impact we’ve had on the families we’ve served is incredibly rewarding and inspiring.
 From minor repairs to major, TV-worthy projects, we’ve enjoyed every client, every remodel, every before and after.

 Renovation doesn’t just transform houses.
 It transforms people, families and neighborhoods.
 It brings old houses to life, revitalizes communities and puts contractors to work.
 Most of all, it transforms relationships.
 The space to raise families, cook a great meal or share time with people we love.
 And we love making this happen.